AdrKacz/scaling-broccoli/README.md

 You miss if:
   - you tap when the square and the background don't have the same colour,
   - you don't tape when the square and the background have the same colour.
 You will always have the chance to hit within the next five changement of colors.
-Five being the number of colors in the game.
+Five being the number of colors.

 ## ~~Option 2: You don't miss within a time window ~~

-# How do I lose the Game?
+# How do I lose?
 ## ~~Option 1: I don't have time left~~
 ## Option 2: I missed too many times
-You start the Game with three lives.
+You start with three lives.
 Each time you miss, you lose a life.
-The Game ends when you lose your last life.
+You lose once you lose your last life.
 You miss if you tap when the square and the background differ from the same colour.

 ### Variables
 - `max_lives`: maximum number of lives (*three above*)
-- `start_lives`: number of lives when the Game starts (*three above*)
+- `start_lives`: number of lives at start (*three above*)

 ## ~~Option 3: A game always has the same duration~~